codebyvik/ReactFolio/README.md

 ### change details

-1. delete Project0,Project1,Project2 from src/assets/
+1. delete Project0,Project1,Project2 from src/assets/ . \
-2. place your image into assets folder
+2. place your image into assets folder \
-3. import the image into ProjectData.js
+3. import the image into ProjectData.js \
-4. change DisplayImage to your image
+4. change DisplayImage to your image \

 ```js
  DisplayImage: YourImportedPic,
 ```

-5.Change id , title , Description
+5.Change id , title , Description \
-6.import screenshots of projects and place inside screenshots array **NOTE**: dont change array into object paste your github link and live url
+6.import screenshots of projects and place inside screenshots array \
+**NOTE**: dont change array into object \
+7.paste your github link and live url \

 ### Add more projects

-add more objects inside ProjectData
+Add more objects inside ProjectData

 ```js
  {